PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 "function hints" are called "prototypes".

-We have to put a semicolon ";" at the end of the function *prototype* because there are no curly brackets in a prototype just its name and parameters ("function variables").
+We have to put a semicolon ";" at the end of the function *prototype* because there are no curly brackets in a prototype, just its name and parameters (function variables).

 # Main returns an int?
 Main returns (gives back) a number right?

+(example)
 ```c
 // function hint
 int add(int a, int b);